Working class

-The working class (or labouring class) comprises those engaged in manual-labour occupations or industrial work, who are remunerated via waged or salaried contracts.
-Working-class occupations (see also "Designation of workers by collar colour") include blue-collar jobs, and most pink-collar jobs.
-Members of the working class rely exclusively upon earnings from wage labour; thus, according to more inclusive definitions, the category can include almost all of the working population of industrialized economies, as well as those employed in the urban areas (cities, towns, villages) of non-industrialized economies or in the rural workforce.
+The working class refers to a group of people in a social hierarchy, typically defined by earning wages or salaries through their ability to work.
+Members of the working class rely primarily upon earnings from wage labour.
+Most common definitions of "working class" in use in the United States limit its membership to workers who hold blue-collar and pink-collar jobs, or whose income is insufficiently high to place them in the middle class, or both.
+However, socialists define "working class" to include all workers who fall into the category of requiring income from wage labour to subsist; thus, this definition can include almost all of the working population of industrialized economies.

 Definitions

-As with many terms describing social class, working class is defined and used in many different ways.
-The most general definition, used by many socialists, is that the working class includes all those who have nothing to sell but their labour.
-These people used to be referred to as the proletariat, but that term has gone out of fashion.
-In that sense, the working class today includes both white and blue-collar workers, manual and menial workers of all types, excluding only individuals who derive their livelihood from business ownership and the labour of others.
-The term, which is primarily used to evoke images of laborers suffering "class disadvantage in spite of their individual effort," can also have racial connotations.
-These racial connotations imply diverse themes of poverty that imply whether one is deserving of aid.
+As with many terms describing social class, working class is defined and used in different ways.
+One definition used by many socialists is that the working class includes all those who have nothing to sell but their labour, a group otherwise referred to as the proletariat.
+In this sense, the working class includes white and blue-collar workers, manual and menial workers of all types, excluding individuals who derive their livelihood from business ownership or the labour of others.
+The term, which is primarily used to evoke images of laborers suffering "class disadvantage in spite of their individual effort", can also have racial connotations, applying diverse themes of poverty and implications about whether one is deserving of aid.

-When used non-academically in the United States, however, it often refers to a section of society dependent on physical labour, especially when compensated with an hourly wage (for certain types of science, as well as journalistic or political analysis).
-For example, the working class is loosely defined as those without college degrees.
-Working-class occupations are then categorized into four groups: unskilled labourers, artisans, outworkers, and factory workers.
+In other contexts the term working class refers to a section of society dependent on physical labour, especially when compensated with an hourly wage (for certain types of science, as well as journalistic or political analysis).
+Working-class occupations can be categorized into four groups: unskilled labourers, artisans, outworkers, and factory workers.

-A common alternative is to define class by income levels.
-When this approach is used, the working class can be contrasted with a so-called middle class on the basis of differential terms of access to economic resources, education, cultural interests, and other goods and services.
-The cut-off between working class and middle class here might mean the line where a population has discretionary income, rather than finances for basic needs and essentials (for example, on fashion versus merely nutrition and shelter).
+Common alternative definitions of working class include definition by income level, whereby the working class is contrasted with a middle class on the basis of access to economic resources, education, cultural interests, and other goods and services, and the "white working class" has been "loosely defined" by the New York Times as comprising white people without college degrees.

-Some researchers have suggested that working-class status should be defined subjectively as self-identification with the working-class group.
-This subjective approach allows people, rather than researchers, to define their own "subjective" and "perceived" social class.
+Researchers in Australia have suggested that working class status should be defined subjectively as a self-identification with the working class group.
+This subjective approach allows individuals, rather than researchers, to define their own "subjective" and "perceived" social class.